andrivet/ADVobfuscator/README.md

 - ObfuscatedCallWithPredicate.h		Obfuscate function call, execute a FSM based on a predicate (such as DetectDebugger)
 - main.cpp							Samples
 - ADVobfuscator.xcodeproj			Project for Apple Xcode
-- CompileWithGcc.sh					Simple script to compile for GCC
+- Makefile							Simple makefile for GCC
+- ADVobfuscator.sln					Visual Studio 2015 Solution

 Copyright and license